Sebiworld/AppApi/README.md

 });
 ```

-> If you dont like that your api is available under /api/, you can change that in the module's settings to a custom path if you want to.
+> If you don't like that your api is available under /api/, you can change that in the module's settings to a custom path if you want to.

 _By the way:_ If something goes wrong, you will get an informative error-message.
 If you are a superuser or your site runs in debug-mode, you will get even more information like this: